robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 Also Editors that offer support for Robot Framework's syntax can be part of this layer.

 - **Execution Layer**: In Robot Framework, the execution layer consists of the framework itself, including its core components and APIs.
-It parses, interprets and executes the test data syntax to build an execution model.
+It parses and interprets the test data syntax to build an execution model.
 The execution is responsible for processing this execution model to execute the library keywords with their argument values, logging results, and generating reports.

 - **Adaptation Layer**: This layer provides the connection between Robot Framework and the system under test (SUT).